Sofd/iirkit_all/README.md

     gradle distZip

 in the `iirkit` project.
-For running iirkit directory from the project directory, `gradle run` can be used. `gradle tasks` shows which tasks are available.
+For running iirkit directly from the project directory, use `gradle run`. `gradle tasks` shows which tasks are available.

 [iirkit_all]: https://github.com/Sofd/iirkit_all